ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 The joint state object on an IVSM MUST be updated on said IVSM based on each received BPI Subject vote, either accept or reject.

 #### **[R200]**
-Once the updated joint state is either accepted or rejected based on the defined quorum, an IVSM MUST
+Once the updated joint state is either accepted or rejected based on the defined quorum, an IVSM MUST:
-* notify all BPI Subjects if the joint state has been finalized based on the rules of the State Synchronization and Advancement Predicate of the IVSM
+* Notify all BPI Subjects if the joint state has been finalized based on the rules of the State Synchronization and Advancement Predicate of the IVSM
-* cryptographically seal the joint state such that no further updates to the joint state can be processed.
+* Nryptographically seal the joint state such that no further updates to the joint state can be processed

 #### **[R201]**
 The "Accept/Reject State Update" Operation MUST have the following properties: